On using to-do lists efficiently

 Now I suspect most of us are bad at using to-do lists.
 Why?

-2. Write concise, precise, atomic tasks.
+- Write atomic tasks.

 Feel free to discuss this on Hacker News or on reddit.